-Throughout its history, it’s served as a military fortress and prison, a refuge for the royal family, and neutral ground in times of conflict.
+Throughout its history, Königstein Fortress has served as a military fortress and prison, a refuge for the royal family, and neutral ground in times of conflict.

-For a time, it was even home to the region’s biggest wine cask with a storage capacity of 238,000 liters.
+For a time, the castle complex was even home to the region’s biggest wine cask with a storage capacity of 238,000 liters.
 It still has the second deepest well in Europe, sunk to a depth of 152.5 meters.
 While this might not be impressive with today’s technology, the shaft for the original well was dug in 1563!

 We had tickets to see Chris de Burgh, a British/Irish singer best known for his 1986 hit song, The Lady in Red.
 Though I much prefer his ballads about World War II, it was obvious that many of the female audience members came prepared.
 It wasn’t long before we realized we were surrounded by a sea of red dresses in the rather small audience.
 A cluster of them surrounded us in the first few rows of seats.

-Apparently Chris de Burgh’s diehard fans know that he’ll eventually make his way through the crowd, singling out red-clad ladies for a hug.
+Apparently Chris de Burgh’s die-hard fans knew that he’d eventually make his way through the crowd, singling out red-clad ladies for a hug.
 Not my thing at all, but it was sweet that he made the night for a lotta ladies.
 Overall, he put on a good show.
 It was a bit unreal to see him in concert after listening to his music for so long.
-Plus, we saw him in concert at a fortress, for cryin’ out loud!
+Plus, we saw him in concert at a fortress, for cryin’ out loud.